moise7000/CW-Helper/README.md

 ## Overview

 This project contains two main utility classes:
-1. `UserInputValidator` (formerly `UserInputManager`): Centralizes various methods for validating user input
+1. `UserInputValidator`: Centralizes various methods for validating user input
 2. `UserInputFormatter`: Provides formatting and normalization methods for user input

 The primary goals of these utilities are: